 About the Drive from Lake Tekapo to Mount Cook

 Driving from Lake Tekapo to Mount Cook (or the reverse, from Mount Cook to Lake Tekapo) is a very common route on the South Island.
-These two destinations are beautiful and as such, very popular tourist destinations.
-In fact, many of the best things to do in New Zealand can be found in either Mount Cook National Park or Lake Tekapo.
+These two destinations are beautiful and, as such, very popular tourist spots.

-The road between Lake Tekapo and Mount Cook is paved the entire way so it is suitable for 2wd cars and even larger motorhomes or campervans.
-It is important to note that it is a single-lane highway almost the entire way and that if you get stuck behind a few slower-moving vehicles, it can take a little bit longer while testing your patience.
+The road between Lake Tekapo and Mount Cook is paved the entire way, so it is suitable for 2WD cars and even larger motorhomes or campervans.
+That said, it is a single-lane highway almost the entire way, so if you get stuck behind a few slower-moving vehicles, it can take a little bit longer while testing your patience.

 Hot Tip: If you’re renting a motorhome or any other vehicle in the winter, be sure that snow chains are included.

-If you don’t want to drive yourself, you can take the Intercity Bus from Lake Tekapo to Mount Cook with takes about 2 hours and 30 minutes (however, it is not always available.)
+If you would rather not drive yourself, you can take the Intercity Bus from Lake Tekapo to Mount Cook, which takes about 2 hours and 30 minutes (however, it is not always available).
 Alternatively, there are plenty of guided tours available from Christchurch that stop in Lake Tekapo before heading to Mount Cook.

 Lake Tekapo to Mount Cook FAQs